Sim2Val: Leveraging Correlation Across Test Platforms for Variance-Reduced Metric Estimation: Experimental Results

-\textbf{Control variates with learned metric correlator function.} Given the weak correlation between the simulated and real-world metrics, we learn a mapping---conditioned on the command velocity $X$---that predicts the real-world metric from the simulation metric using $\nfit < \npaired$ paired evaluations.
+\textbf{Control variates with learned metric correlator function.} Given the weak correlation between the simulated and real-world metrics, we learn a mapping, conditioned on the command velocity $X$, that predicts the real-world metric from the simulation metric using $\nfit < \npaired$ paired evaluations.
 We then apply the control variates method with this learned mapping (CV-MCF).
 As shown in Table~\ref{tab:quadruped_summary}, when using $\nfit=50$ and $\nfit=40$ paired samples, respectively, the CV-MCF method further reduces the variance to $1.931 \times 10^{-5}$ and $1.926 \times 10^{-5}$.
 When $\nfit=50$, the Pearson correlation coefficient after learning the metric correlation function increases to $0.6158$, in which case $n_{\min} = 145 < \npaired$ from \eqref{eq:cv-data-reduction}, showing improved sample efficiency.
+Note that even this relatively modest reduction in variance from $2.048 \times 10^{-5}$ to $1.926 \times 10^{-5}$, would have required 38\% more real-world tests to achieve without leveraging simulation.